FlutterGen/flutter_gen/README.md

   </a>
 </p>

-The Flutter code generator for your assets, fonts, colors, localize, … — Get rid of all String-based APIs.
+The Flutter code generator for your assets, fonts, colors, … — Get rid of all String-based APIs.

 Inspired by [SwiftGen](https://github.com/SwiftGen/SwiftGen).